 The ones that have tried it – particularly in Europe – have anemic growth, stagnant living standards and fiscal outlooks that are downright scary.

 They also have negative interest rates and stock markets that have gone nowhere over the last decade.

 In short, the greatest threat to this long-running bull market is not a tightening Fed, higher valuations or moderating corporate profits.

 It’s the growing clamor for regulatory and redistributive policies that will reduce innovation, lessen productivity and undermine the economy.

-Investors’ new rallying cry should be “Save the goose!”
+Investors need a new rallying cry.
+It should be “save the goose!”